-It was quite some time ago, more like years, since I last was in Paris.
+It is quite some time, more like years, since I was in Paris last.

-The sweetness of the melody takes me back to my living room, where I spend countless nights writing poetry by the fireplace in the comfort of my broadest imagination, surrounded by low lit candles alongside the lasting scent of fresh lily of the valley.
+The sweetness of the melody takes me back to my living room, where I spent countless nights writing poetry by the fireplace in the comfort of my broadest imagination, surrounded by low-lit candles alongside the lasting scent of fresh lilies of the valley.

-Through the window, the skyscraper lights of London are too far to see and covered by a view of painted oak trees, clouds and sky, coloured by the Caribbean sea, but my soul is always ready to write on nights where the moon shines bright with a side of peppermint tea.
-On a starry night, I look at the stars and look for constellations, and I wonder if the rest of the world can see them too.
+Through the window, the skyscraper lights of London are too far to see and are obscured by a view of painted oak trees, clouds and sky, coloured by the Caribbean sea.
+I’m comfortably tucked in a corner of England and my soul is always ready to write on nights, with a side of peppermint tea, when the moon shines bright.
+On a starry night, I look at the stars and look for constellations, and I wonder if the rest of the world can see them, too.

-I sit at my wooden desk I bought over fifteen years ago from a second-hand furniture shop near Archway station.
-And next to it stands my piano, patiently waiting to be heard.
-It took me years to learn how to play because my poetic nature interrupted me by writing words for endearing unfinished pieces.
-But gosh, those poetry books turned out amazing.
-They warmed up like sweet apple pies on a crisp autumn day and baked perfectly four summers later.
-And they were so ready, to embrace my fingers as they touched the piano keys and each word sang along with every feeling.
+I sit at the wooden desk I bought more than fifteen years ago from a second-hand furniture shop near Archway Station.
+Next to it stands my piano, patiently waiting to be heard.
+It took me years to learn how to play, because my poetic nature kept interrupting me by writing words for endearing, unfinished pieces.

 When my niece began singing lessons, she was there to accompany the music, my thousand phrases and the softness of my voice.
-She had the perfect pitch range from the sound of a tuba to a woman’s voice to violin and piccolo.
-She was herself the missing instrument that glued this small moving “band” together, like a drum set holding the beat and heart of a song.
-But oh, we danced to our own beat, just how we liked it.
+She had the perfect pitch range from the sound of a tuba to a woman’s voice to a violin and a piccolo.
+She was, herself, the missing instrument that glued this small moving ‘band’ together, like the beat of drums holding the heartbeat of a song.
+But, oh, we danced to our own beat, just the way we liked it.

-A new song begins to play, my husband and I once danced on this floor of the Eiffel Tower, he takes me in his arms and we dance again for a minute or two as I place my head on his beating heart.
-And he whispers out loud, “honey your soul can never grow old, it’s evergreen”.
-Oh, how I love this man, and the song skips to a country song I never heard before, and I “remember when” I put the camera in his backpack before leaving.
+A new song begins to play.
+My husband and I once danced on this floor of the Eiffel Tower.
+He takes me in his arms and we dance again for a minute or two as I place my head on his beating heart.
+And he whispers out loud, Honey, your soul can never grow old; it’s evergreen.
+Oh, how I love this man.
+The song skips to a country song I have never heard before, and I ‘remember when’ I put the camera in his backpack before leaving.

-Ah music, I love how much beauty it brings into my world.
-But what I adore about music, oh what I love the most, it’s how it makes me remember and how it makes me feel, in the present.
+Ah, music!
+I love the beauty it brings into my world.
+But what I adore about music, oh, what I love the most, is how it makes me remember and how it makes me feel, in the present.